QData/TextAttack-A2T/README.md

 ## Data
 All of the data used for the paper are available from HuggingFace's [Datasets](https://huggingface.co/datasets).

 For IMDB and Yelp datasets, because there are no official validation splits, we randomly sampled 5k and 10k, respectively, from the training set and used them as valid splits.
-The splits are available in `data`.
+We provide the splits in this Google Drive [folder](https://drive.google.com/drive/folders/1-vvSXUzl1PzMzdyZzAWq2dB--m7tEERK?usp=sharing).

-Also, augmented training data generated using SSMBA and back-translation are available under `data/augmented_data`.
+Also, augmented training data generated using SSMBA and back-translation are available in the same folder.

 ## Training
 To train BERT model on IMDB dataset with A2T attack for 4 epochs and 1 clean epoch with gamma of 0.2: